-A person handling their own court case without an attorney is sometimes called a "self-represented litigant" or "pro se litigant" (pronounced pro say).
-Pro se is Latin for "in one's own behalf."
+A person handling their own court case without an attorney is sometimes called a self-represented litigant or pro se litigant (pronounced pro say).

 Not finding what you're looking for?
 Email us: jud.selfhelp@vermont.gov.